Compare quotes and buy life insurance online through…

 Over 50s plan

-A pay out from a life insurance policy, whether you’re renting or a homeowner, will ensure your loved ones can remain in the family home if the worst were to happen to you.
+A pay out from a life insurance policy, whether you’re renting or a homeowner, will help ensure your loved ones can remain in the family home if the worst were to happen to you.

 But there will be a few differences when securing cover as it’s likely renters and homeowners will require different types of cover.